kjrocker/astro-stitchify/README.md

 This is a Firefox extension that adds an "Extract Astro Component" button to CodeStitch's Stitch pages.

-This button extracts the HTML, Javascript, and Dark-Mode-Supporting SCSS code and puts a neatly formatted Astro component onto the clipboard.
+This button extracts the HTML, Javascript, and Dark-Mode-SCSS code from the current page's HTML and puts a neatly formatted Astro component onto the clipboard.

 By "neatly formatted" I literally just mean empty frontmatter and some top-level tags:
 ```html